marianaperezduque/mpox_2022/README.md

 # mpox_2022
-Code and data to reproduce the analysis in "Viral genetic clustering and transmission dynamics of 2022 mpox outbreak in Portugal"
+Code and data to reproduce the transmission analysis in "Viral genetic clustering and transmission dynamics of 2022 mpox outbreak in Portugal"

 Borges V and Perez Duque M et al.